About Shashtra.app

 Educational and Spiritual Purposes Only: All content is based on Swaminarayan scriptures and is intended for educational, cultural, and spiritual purposes.

 AI-Generated Content: Responses are generated using AI technology.
-While we strive for accuracy and always cite sources, AI-generated content may contain errors or misinterpretations.
+While we strive for accuracy and always include verse references, AI-generated content may contain errors or misinterpretations.

 Not Professional Advice: This is not a substitute for guidance from qualified religious teachers, or for professional medical, legal, or financial advice.